edwinnduti/home-nats/README.md

 ![License: MIT](https://img.shields.io/badge/Database-NATS.io-magenta.svg)

 A REST API that uses the [NATS Message BUS/Broker](https://nats.io) and MySQL database to persist data.
+The repo utilizes the NATS Request-Reply pattern to send and respond to those subjects effectively.

 ### Requirements
 * Golang